What Is Content Marketing?

-Traditional marketing mainly worked as an outbound strategy - meaning that as a business you would go out to get your customers.
-Some ways to do that is through cold-calling, going door-to-door, mailing advertisements, and more.
+Traditional marketing mainly worked as an outbound strategy – meaning that as a business you would go out to get your customers.
+Some ways to do that are through cold-calling, going door-to-door, mailing advertisements, and more.

 Today, these have become so common that we tend to overlook them.
 How many times have you received a flyer from the nearest pizza shop, and either completely ignored it or gave it a quick once-over before tossing it in the trash? 🚮

 Content marketing circumvents this by focusing on inbound marketing – so now customers are coming to you.
 But how? 🤔